Manuel Margot Player Props: Rays vs. Yankees

-On Tuesday, Manuel Margot (.296 batting average in his past 10 games, with two doubles and a walk) and the Tampa Bay Rays play the New York Yankees, whose starting pitcher will be Carlos Rodon.
-First pitch is at 7:05 PM ET.
+The Tampa Bay Rays, including Manuel Margot (.321 batting average in his past 10 games), take on starting pitcher Gerrit Cole and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.

-In his previous game, he went 1-for-4 with a double against the Astros.
+He had a one-hit performance in his previous game (1-for-4) against the Yankees.

 Manuel Margot Game Info & Props vs. the Yankees